 At the corner of 20th and L Streets, a new, two-story lobby transitions into a 12-story, glass atrium and second-floor mezzanine with café.
 In addition to these spaces, new tenant amenities include fitness and conference centers, and a large, rooftop amenity that capitalizes on DC’s new zoning regulations.
 Expressed as a series of slanted, interweaving masses, the new building’s form breaks the 400-foot-long L Street façade into faceted, glassy components.
 With the east and west projections and upper floor setbacks, this expression shines as an elegant gem, while offering an architectural scale that complements neighborhood structures.

 Alexander Court offers high-end, public amenities at an unprecedented scale.
 The lobby, atrium, and mezzanine spaces offer more than 24,000 square feet for connection and engagement.
 A new, glass curtain wall façade facilitates modern workplace strategies and maximizes daylight through floor-to-ceiling windows.
-A Dedicated Outdoor Air System (DOAS) HVAC system is woven through the structure to for wellness and energy efficiency.
+A Dedicated Outdoor Air System (DOAS) HVAC system is woven through the structure for wellness and energy efficiency.